MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 #### Reference: Deny write access to fixed drives not protected by BitLocker

-This policy setting is applied when you turn on BitLocker.
+This policy setting is applied when BitLocker is turned on.

 Conflict considerations include:

-1. When this policy setting is enabled, users receive "Access denied" error messages when they try to save data to unencrypted fixed data drives.
+1. When this policy setting is enabled, users receive **Access denied** error messages when they try to save data to unencrypted fixed data drives.
 See the Reference section for additional conflicts.

-2. If `BdeHdCfg.exe` is run on a computer when this policy setting is enabled, you could encounter the following issues:
+2. If `BdeHdCfg.exe` is run on a computer when this policy setting is enabled, the following issues could be encountered:

-    - If you attempted to shrink the drive and create the system drive, the drive size is successfully reduced, and a raw partition is created.
+    - If it was attempted to shrink a drive to create the system drive, the drive size is successfully reduced, and a raw partition is created.
 However, the raw partition isn't formatted.
 The following error message is displayed: **The new active drive cannot be formatted.
 You may need to manually prepare your drive for BitLocker.**

-    - If you attempt to use unallocated space to create the system drive, a raw partition will be created.
+    - If it was attempted to use unallocated space to create the system drive, a raw partition will be created.
 However, the raw partition won't be formatted.
 The following error message is displayed: **The new active drive cannot be formatted.
 You may need to manually prepare your drive for BitLocker.**

-    - If you attempt to merge an existing drive into the system drive, the tool fails to copy the required boot file onto the target drive to create the system drive.
+    - If it was attempted to merge an existing drive into the system drive, the tool fails to copy the required boot file onto the target drive to create the system drive.
 The following error message is displayed: **BitLocker setup failed to copy boot files.
 You may need to manually prepare your drive for BitLocker.**

 3. If this policy setting is enforced, a hard drive can't be repartitioned because the drive is protected.
-If you're upgrading computers in your organization from a previous version of Windows, and those computers were configured with a single partition, you should create the required BitLocker system partition before you apply this policy setting to the computers.
+If computers are being upgrading in an organization from a previous version of Windows, and those computers were configured with a single partition, the required BitLocker system partition should be created before applying this policy setting to the computers.

 ### Deny write access to removable drives not protected by BitLocker